<?xml version="1.0" encoding="UTF-8"?>

 <image:image>

 <image:title>Current Research - Harmful algal blooms (HABs) are historically rare in Alaskan Arctic waters because they are too cold to support phytoplankton growth.
 However, climate change is rapidly warming water temperatures resulting in a more hospitable environment for HAB activity.
-Recently, there have been multiple dangerous HAB events of the dinoflagellate, Alexandrium catenella, documented in Alaskan Arctic waters.
-Other algal toxins, such as domoic acid (DA) produced by diatoms of the genus Pseudo-nitzschia, are present, but not in alarming numbers compared to Alexandrium.
-Alexandrium produce a suite of neurotoxins collectively called saxitoxins (STXs) that block sodium ion channels and suppress central nervous system activity, resulting in paralytic shellfish poisoning (PSP).
-Algal toxins (STXs and DA) bioaccumulate up the food chain through filter feeding organisms (e.g., clams, copepods, euphausiids) and may pose a threat to the health of key marine resources of coastal Alaskan communities including marine mammals and fish.
-However, it is currently unknown how algal toxins move throughout Alaskan marine food webs.</image:title>
+There have been multiple dangerous HAB events of the dinoflagellate, Alexandrium catenella, documented in Alaskan Arctic waters including the summers of 2019 and 2022.
+Alexandrium produce a potent suite of neurotoxins, collectively called paralytic shellfish toxins (PSTs), that cause negative impacts to human and wildlife health.</image:title>

 </image:image>